 Incompletely Constrained Motion

-If part can move in more than one direction in a kinematic pair, then it is called incompletely constrained motion.
+If the part can move in more than one direction in a kinematic pair, then it is called incompletely constrained motion.

 For example, a circular shaft in a circular hole can move in two directions.
-One is the sliding motion, and the other is rotational motion.
+One is the sliding motion, and the other is the rotational motion.

 Conclusion